jexxa-projects/Jexxa/README.md

 ```

 ### Adding a logger
 Whenever possible, Jexxa is developed against standard APIs.
-This allows a business application to use the preferred technology stacks.
+This allows a business application to use the preferred
+technology stacks.
 For further information please refer to [reference guide](https://repplix.github.io/Jexxa/jexxa_reference.html#_jexxa_modules).

 Therefore, Jexxa does not include a logger, which means that you have to add your own logger to your application.
+If you
-If you do not add a logger, you will get a warning message to your console.
-In case your application has not any special requirements you can add the following dependency to your project:
+do not add a logger, you will get a warning message to your console.
+In case your application has no special
+requirements you can add the following dependency to your project:

 Maven:
 ```xml